willherzog/symfony-item-paginator-bundle/README.md

     protected function initialize(): void
     {
         /*
+            (Defining this method is optional)

             Custom setup logic goes here, such as adding any unconditional where statement(s) to the class instance of the Doctrine ORM QueryBuilder (accessible via $this->queryBuilder).
+            Note that anything applied at this stage WILL affect the count query that is made first.
+        */
+    }

+    protected function finalize(): void
+    {
+        /*
+            (Defining this method is optional)

+            If you need to make additional adjustments to the QueryBuilder which should affect *only* the select query, those should be done here (this method is called after the count query has been made).
         */
     }
 }